-The Royal Society noted that "Research institutions and funding agencies need to consider how to build on existing processes for reviewing research projects to ensure that risks of misuse are assessed in an appropriate and timely manner."
-Likewise, a group of journal editors and authors convened to consider biodefense and biosecurity recommended that "Scientists and their journals should consider the appropriate level and design of processes to accomplish effective review of papers that raise such security issues."
+Similarly, the Royal Society and the Wellcome Trust noted that "[r]esearch institutions and funding agencies need to consider how to build on existing processes for reviewing research projects to ensure that risks of misuse are assessed in an appropriate and timely manner."
+Likewise, a group of distinguished journal editors and authors convened to consider biodefense and biosecurity recommended that "[s]cientists and their journals should consider the appropriate level and design of processes to accomplish effective review of papers that raise such security issues.",10

-United States Government Response.
-In acknowledgment that the threat of the misuse of research information is important and real, the US Government agreed that new biosecurity measures were warranted to minimize the risk that information from life sciences research might be misused to threaten public health and safety and other aspects of national security.
-One of these biosecurity initiatives was the establishment of an advisory body, the National Science Advisory Board for Biosecurity (NSABB).
-The NSABB charter states that its purpose is to recommend strategies for the efficient and effective oversight of federally conducted or supported dual use biological research.
-(See Appendix 4 for current roster of NSABB members.)
+U.S. Government Response.
+In acknowledgment that the threat of the misuse of research information is important and real, the U.S. Government agreed that new biosecurity measures were warranted to minimize the risk that information from life sciences research might be misused to threaten public health and safety and other aspects of national security.
+One of these biosecurity initiatives was the establishment of an advisory body, the NSABB.
+The NSABB charter states that its purpose is to recommend strategies for the efficient and effective oversight of federally conducted or supported dual use biological research (see Appendix 1 for the NSABB charter and the current roster of NSABB members.)

-The NSABB was charged with a significant set of specific tasks, including proposing an oversight framework for the identification, review, conduct, and communication of life sciences research with dual use potential.
+The NSABB is charged with a significant set of specific tasks, including proposing an oversight framework for the identification, review, conduct, and communication of life sciences research with dual use potential.
 In doing so, the NSABB was instructed to consider both national security concerns and the needs of the life sciences research community.
-The latter acknowledges the vital role of life sciences research in public health and other aspects of national security and the need to ensure that whatever oversight measures are put in place for dual use research do not unduly burden or slow the progress of life sciences research.
+The latter directive acknowledges the vital role of life sciences research in public health and in national security and